Alexcs-hi/MeeUx/README.md

    cp .env.example .env
    npm run dev
 4. **Before running** make sure to paste Your Generated api key in the .env file
-## ⚒️ Work-In-Progress Features
+##  Work-In-Progress Features
 - **Additional themes**
 - A Mobile app in the future - I'm trying but its not really looking good
 - A new Settings page that is also work in progress 😿
 - Persist search one reload
 - More customization yee
-- To be able to browse without any api key
+- To be able to browse locally without any api key
 ---